Last Updated On April 30, 2023

 Jigsaw or Circular Saw for Cutting Laminate Countertops?

 A circular saw is a better bet of course.
-Although both the tools work to cut laminate kitchen countertops with medium to high tooth count, a circular saw is more flexible and finishes the task way faster.
+Although both tools work to cut laminate kitchen countertops with medium to high tooth count, a circular saw is more flexible and finishes the task way faster.

 Nevertheless, while using a jigsaw, you must operate it smoothly through the supporting material underneath the fragile laminate layer to protect the delicate molding.

-To wrap this guide up on what type of circular saw blade to cut laminate countertop, it’s evident that a fine tooth blade is a key to cutting laminate perfectly.
+To wrap this guide up on what type of circular saw blade to cut laminate countertop, it’s evident that a fine tooth blade is key to cutting laminate perfectly.
 Blades with more teeth and optimum sharpness are recommended by professionals for this purpose.
 You must go for blades having a minimum of 40 teeth.

 As carbide tips are way longer lasting than steel ones, they are more economical in this regard to cut edges precisely.

 However, cutting laminate is a tricky task, and therefore, you must rely on a specific saw blade that cuts sharp and straight.
 Otherwise, you will end up having rough cuts.

 And never forget to wear safety equipment to reduce the chance of backlash of the circular saw.

 All the best.